 Take a trip to Beverly to gaze at the distant Chicago skyline before plunging down a 200-foot hill—among the largest, if not the largest, slope in the entire city.
-The Cook County Forest Preserve lights up the slope and keeps it staffed seven days a week (assuming that there's actually snow on the ground—a minimum of three inches is needed).
+The Cook County Forest Preserve lights up the hill and keeps it staffed seven days a week (Sunday–Thursday 10am–7:30pm, Friday–Saturday 10am–8:30pm) when there's at least three inches of snow on the ground.
 Want to check whether the hill is open?
 Call 773-233-3766 ahead of your visit to make sure.

 RECOMMENDED: Find more things to do in Chicago this winter